-Forex Versus Forex Binary Options
+Forex Trading vs. Forex Binary Options Trading

 Forex is the Godzilla of global financial markets, and a market that is open practically round the clock.
 With its huge volumes and near-perfect price discovery, the forex market has something for everyone – choose your product (from a huge range of currencies), your trade time frame (from minutes to months), your trading capital (use leverage to trade even with small amounts of seed capital, a risky proposition though) and time to trade (practically anytime).
 Pick a broker from any number available online.
 A technological revolution of sorts over the past few years has brought this huge market to the doorsteps of the retail investor/trader.